USS Leedstown (AP-72) on 12 September 1942

 Class Notes:

 FY 1942.
-"To comply with its mail contracts, Grace ordered four new ships, the SANTA ROSA class, from Federal Shipbuilding Co.
+Soon after Congress passed the Jones-White act in 1928 the Grace Line took advantage of it and ordered four handsome new passenger and cargo ships for its service between the United States east and west coasts.
+The act provided mail subsidies as an incentive for shipping companies to build their ships in U.S. shipyards and man them with U.S. crews.
+The company took delivery in 1932-1933 of the four new ships, the SANTA ROSA class, from Federal Shipbuilding Co.
 Kearney, New Jersey.
-The ships were delivered in 1932-1933.
-They were designed by William Francis Gibbs, who had also drawn plans of Matson's MALOLO and was later to draw those of the AMERICA and the record-breaker UNITED STATES.
-These ships had some general resemblance to MALOLO, with her great beam and low stern.
-Their original gross tonnage of 11,200 was later reduced to 9,135 by the cutting of tonnage openings in # 6 shelter deck.
-Their power plants were at the time second to none in efficiency.
-Each of the water tube steam generators with a pressure of 430 lbs. produced 6000 hp. and each ship could make 18-1/2 knots with only three boilers active.
+They were designed by William Francis Gibbs, who had also drawn plans of Matson's MALOLO and was later to design the AMERICA (later AP-23) and the record-breaker UNITED STATES.
+These ships had some general resemblance to MALOLO, with her great beam, low stern, and large streamlined smokestacks.
+Their power plants were optimized for efficiency, in that each of the water tube boilers produced 6,000 hp at a pressure of 430 lbs. and each ship could make 18.5 knots with only three boilers active.
 The main engines were double reduction turbines.
 The passenger capacity of the SANTA ROSA class was 209 in first class and about 50 in steerage.
-With the new quartet the Grace Line established the first passenger service between New York and Seattle.
-The first ship, the SANTA ROSA, sailed November 26, 1932; the last, SANTA ELENA, April 4, 1933.
-It was not long before other companies complained that, since Grace ships were subsidized for foreign trade, they should not compete in the coastwise business.
-By the end of 1934 Seattle ceased to be a port of call and the voyage ended in San Francisco.
-Since three ships could now maintain the service, the SANTA LUCIA was reassigned to the South American run.
-Late in 1936 Grace acquired the Red D Line and its Caribbean Service, and early in 1937 SANTA ROSA, SANTA PAULA & SANTA ELENA entered that service.
-In 1937 the SANTA LUCIA was involved in a rescue of passengers at sea, when she took aboard about 100 passengers from the burning Chilean Line steamer PUDETO off Point Atico, Peru."
-Extracted from: http://www.islandnet.com/~reh/History.htm
+With the handsome new quartet the Grace Line established the first passenger service between New York and Seattle.
+The company later moved the ships to its South America and Caribbean services.
+In 1937 SANTA LUCIA was involved in a rescue of passengers at sea when she took aboard about 100 passengers from the burning Chilean Line steamer PUDETO off Point Atico, Peru.

 WSA took over her three sisters as troopships in January 1942.
 All supported the North Africa invasion in late 1942.
-One, SANTA ELENA, was torpedoed off Philippeville, Algeria, on 6 Nov 43 and the other two, SANTA PAULA and SANTA ROSA, resumed passenger service to the Caribbean after the war.
+One, SANTA ELENA (ID-4868), was torpedoed off Philippeville, Algeria, on 6 Nov 43 and the other two, SANTA PAULA (ID-4868B) and SANTA ROSA (ID-4868A), resumed passenger service to the Caribbean after the war.
 They were replaced by new ships of the same names in the late 1950s and were sold to Greek owners in 1961.

 Ship Notes: